Defence of democracy and neutrality

 Armed and fortified neutrality

 The Swiss call their neutrality armed, when experts say, it is fortified.
 Armed neutrality means that in case of other countries fighting a war, the neutral country is prepared to battle both adversaries.
 This was the case during World War II.
 It would have been of great advantage to Allied forces to have airbases in Switzerland and a number of US bomber planes were forced to turn back by Swiss fighter planes that were stationed inside mountains with short runways, so foreign planes couldn't land.
 At the very end, Swiss anti-aircraft defense even had to shoot some allied planes down, a very difficult decision, as one report stated.
-It must be noted that Allied military, especially the US also had officers and soldiers with, militarist ideology.
-One of the aspects of that being the hate for small, strong democratic countries.
-That, I believe is the lesson that needs to be learned in Switzerland: Stop making yourself look small and weak and rebuild the values and soft powers you used to have.

 No comments: